HappyDias/RoR_rolling_score/README.md

 ##Bugs and Improvements

-If you wish to report bugs or suggest improvements, please do so using github's interfaces, if you want to start a conversation, feel free to send an email to amcbd89@gmail.com
+If you wish to report bugs or suggest improvements, please do so using github's interfaces.
+If you want to start a conversation, feel free to send an email to amcbd89@gmail.com